When a loved-one dies, Funerals at Saint Stephen’s

 When someone dies, it’s only natural to turn to the church for guidance and support.
 We want to be there for you as you say goodbye to your loved one who is entering into a different way of being alive.

-St. Stephen’s Church and Father Michael Knight, our Priest-in-Charge offer you our help in this difficult time.
+St. Stephen’s Church offers you our help in this difficult time.